Kansas up, Michigan down in Way-Too-Early Top 25 for 2019-20

 Previous: 17

 Washington is going to be an interesting team to watch next season.
 There are plenty of expectations for the Huskies, with the additions of Kentucky transfer Quade Green and top-10 recruits Jaden McDaniels and Isaiah Stewart.
 But Mike Hopkins' team does lose four starters from last season, including Pac-12 Player of the Year Jaylen Nowell and the best defender in the country in Matisse Thybulle.
-Hopkins has won 48 games in two seasons at Washington and he probably has his most talent on next season's roster; will that translate to another Pac-12 title for the Huskies?
+Hopkins has won 48 games in two seasons at Washington and probably has his most talent on next season's roster; will that translate to another Pac-12 title for the Huskies?

 22. Colorado Buffaloes